aarepuu/fidasfrogparser/README.md

 ### Usage

-Clone RAW from the command line:
+Use FidasFrogParser from the command line:

 ``` sh
 $ python fidas-parser.py -i <inputfile> [-m <mergeheader>] [-g <gpsfile>] -o <outputfile>'
 ```
 ## Authors
-**FidasParser** has been originally developed by:
+**FidasFrogParser** has been originally developed by:

 * Aare Puussaar <a.puussaar2@newcastle.ac.uk>